Grande Caribe & Grande Mariner

 These cabins are the most spacious out of the four categories with large fixed windows that open to allow a natural breeze.
 All Cat IV cabins are located on the sun deck.
 You may select whether you would like a cabin that opens to an interior hallway or sun deck.

 - Make the most of your cruise by extending your trip with our pre or post hotel stays.
 Start or end your vacation at a more leisurely pace, relaxed and with less stress, and spend an extra day and night exploring these amazing cities.
 1-Night Onboard Early Arrival Package—$150 per person This package includes Onboard Accommodations with dinner and breakfast onboard the ship.
 Available in Chicago, IL; Montreal, QC; New York, NY; Deluth, MN.
 Rate is per person and double occupancy.
 Airport to ship transfer is available at an additional cost.
 Reservations are required and must be paid for in advance.
 Crew gratuities not included.

-- Single-sitting meals with an open seating policy allows you the freedom to meet many traveling companions.
-With a maximum of 96 passengers aboard, you can meet and dine with nearly everyone over the course of your trip.
-Our chef-prepared meals are delicious, healthy, and often reflective of the region in which you are traveling.
+- The casual dining room is perfect for single sitting meals and the open seating policy allows you the freedom to meet many traveling companions.
+With a maximum of 84 passengers aboard, you can meet and dine with nearly everyone over the course of your trip.
+The chef-prepared meals are delicious, healthy, and often reflective of the region in which you are traveling.
 Beverages and snacks are available around the clock.
 With a little advance notice, dietary restrictions can be easily accommodated.